MrPrimate/ddb-adventure-muncher/docs/guide.md

 * Enter the above command that was copied
 * When you click on buttons, it should output information to the terminal window.
 Look for the error.
-* If you can't identify the problem, please reach out on Discord in the [#adventure-muncher](https://discord.gg/ZZjxEBkqSH) channel.

 ### How do I reset the Muncher?